 We will show you how to integrate Salesforce with WordPress form builder Fluent Forms in just five simple steps to show you how it can be done more efficiently.
 But before we get to it, a little intro.

 The fastest and the most lightweight WordPress form builder plugin, Fluent Forms also delivers when it comes to proficient features.
-Even on the free version, it is packed with unique functionalities that can help a user accomplish even advanced tasks like multi-column layout, interactive conversational forms, etc.
+Even the free version, is packed with unique functionalities that can help a user accomplish even advanced tasks like multi-column layout, interactive conversational forms, etc.

 Not only that, Fluent Forms is very easy to navigate.
 This makes it possible for everyone to get their job done on their own, regardless of their coding skills.
 Moreover, an upgrade to Fluent Forms Pro will unlock features like: